roxm337/red-team-c2/README.md

 A comprehensive Command and Control (C2) server built with FastAPI, featuring real-time agent management, advanced capabilities, and a professional red teaming interface.
 This platform is designed for advanced red team operations with extensive stealth, persistence, and evasion features.

+## 🌟 New: Telegram Bot C2 Server

+In addition to the traditional HTTP-based server, we now include a **Telegram-based C2 server** that allows you to control agents through a Telegram bot instead of a web interface!

 ## 🔥 New Features in Enhanced Version

 ### Advanced Client Builder GUI